WayneKeenan/picraftzero/README.md

 This README is currently the only documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, and is very much a work in progress.

+Pleae note that whilst PiCraftZero is in beta the API's may change, breaking backwards compatibility.

 # Quick Start - Installing on a Pi

-This quick start kicks the tyres to check that basic things are ok, this will run standlone on many platforms but please refer to the notes section, as this is more fun when isntalled on a Pi with the Pi Camera and i2c enabled.
+This quick start kicks the tyres to check that basic things are ok, this will run standlone on many platforms but please refer to the notes section, as this is more fun when installed on a Pi with the Pi Camera and i2c enabled.

-To install type in:
+To install:

 ```bash
 sudo apt-get update